Gaya/clevernode/source/about/index.md

 Apart from development and programming I like to take enough time off to enjoy life away from the desk.

-I am an active **runner**, which helps me both physically and mentally.
+I am a **runner** and cycle frequently, which helps me both physically and mentally.
 I created [Create My Run](https://createmy.run), a small web application where runners can generate their runs based on location and distance they'd wish to run.

 You can find me at **loud music** concerts drinking a beer and banging my head.
 I also play in a band called Dead Soil, and [share some solo music on Youtube](https://www.youtube.com/channel/UChnJcc3EMvjjzx_yc0nUuSA).

+I live with three rescue **cats**: Dexter, Darwin, and Donnie.

 I love to **cook** for me and my wife, friends, and family.

-I enjoy a good **glass of whisky** (or whiskey) with good company and a good conversation.
+I enjoy a good **glass of whisky** (or whiskey), craft beer, or wine, with good company and a good conversation.

-I believe living a **sustainable lifestyle** is best for the planet, the animals, the people I love, and myself.
+I believe living a **sustainable lifestyle** is best for the planet, animals, the people I love, and myself.

 ## Let's get in touch